chrisandreae/keyboard-firmware/README.txt

 designed and tested with a Kinesis Professional (PS/2) keyboard, but also functions with a Kinesis Advantage (USB) keyboard, although this unfortunately means losing access to the built-in USB hub.
 It is also designed to be easily adaptable to other keyboard hardware.
-See 4key.h for a minimal example.

 Additional features include:
  * Built in mouse-keys support